The Ermita de Sarsa of Jaca !!

 The access door opens at the foot of the Ermita de Sarsa, in a small front body crowned by figurative modillions, on a non-preserved rested eave.
 It presents three semicircular archivolts, of which the exterior and interior are smooth and the central one is decorated with three rows of jaqueas balls that denote the influence that the decoration of the Jaca Cathedral had on all the temples of Jacetania area.
 The archivolts get down by means of a straight impost in two jambs where, despite the erosion, several figurines and palmettes are still visible.

 Another wonderful architectural and historical building of beautiful Jaca.
-Hope you enjoy the tour.
+Again ,hope you enjoy this post on the Ermita de Sarsa of Jaca !! as I.